evaristo-va/Football-predictor/README.md

 RF | Away | 0.74 | 0.88 | 0.80 |
 RF |Home | 0.76 | 0.76 | 0.77 |### XGBoost

+### Performance Comparison: Model, Implied Probabilities, and Random Guessing

+We assesed our model performance comparing agains random guessing and implied probabilities derived from betting odds sourced from [OddsPortal.](https://www.oddsportal.com/).
+Our model outperformed random guessing by 127% and bookmaker implied probabilities by 24%

 ### Conclusions

 - Logistic Regression and Random Forests both perform similarly in terms of accuracy (70%), but Random Forests generally have a better balance across the "Home" and "Away" classes.
 - XGBoost, despite having a good performance for "Away" and "Home," performs poorly for "Draw," which results in a significantly lower F1-score and overall performance.
 - Overall Random Forests seems to be the most well-rounded model across all classes (with decent precision, recall, and F1-score for all three categories).
+- The model outpefrorms random guessing by 127% and bookmaker implied probabilities by 24%.